ChristophHaag/openvr_api-libre/Readme.md

 # Status

-## Rendering
+Note: hellovr_opengl draws upside down in its preview window.
+That's not a bug of this libopenvr_api, hellovr_opengl upstream should fix that.

-hellovr_opengl runs and renders something to its preview window.
+## OpenHMD

-The frames for each eye are submitted to libopenvr as OpenGL texture ids.
-The VR compositor is an SDL fullscreen window  with an OpenGL context that is shared with the rendering application, currently it displays these textures as they are.
+### Rendering

-Compositor TODO: Apply OpenHMD's universal distortion shader before displaying.
+Creates fullscreen window with the HMD's resolution via SDL and displays the textures side by side.

-## Orientation Tracking
+### Orientation Tracking

 The HMD is hardcoded as deviceindex 0, controller support has to wait until the HMD tracking works.